viztastic/viztastic/README.md

 * WebGL

 🤔 I’m looking for ...
-* Consulting gigs to bootstrap my way (I put in 110% into anything I commit to)
+* Product, Marketing, Tech or consulting gigs to bootstrap my way (I put in 110% into anything I commit to)
 * CTO who appreciates DDD and scalable architecture
 * Engineers
 * Rustaceans